LalaIAm/tarot-cline/memory-bank/activeContext.md

 - Using complex query filters in Supabase requires proper indexing for performance
 - Handling nested relationships (like journal entries -> tags) requires careful state management

-The project now has both a solid foundation with authentication, the core tarot reading functionality, and the beginning of the journaling feature.
-The database schema and service layer for journaling are in place, which provides a strong foundation for implementing the user interface components in the upcoming phases.
+The project now has a solid foundation with authentication, the core tarot reading functionality, and a comprehensive journaling feature.
+We are currently focusing on thorough testing and refinement to ensure all components work well together and provide a smooth user experience.

 This active context document will be regularly updated as the project evolves, with particular attention to current focus, recent changes, and next steps to ensure continuity between development sessions.